-Holidays which focus on “dress-up” can perpetuate stereotypes.
-It’s important to establish an understanding with the school community that Halloween can be creative, fun, and respectful.
-If students or adults wear clothing that portrays stereotypes or denigrates other cultures, be sure to address your concerns right away.
+Holidays that focus on “dress-up” can quickly fall into stereotypes.
+It’s important to establish an understanding within the school community that Halloween can be creative, fun and respectful.
+If students or adults wear costumes that convey stereotypes or demean cultural groups, be sure to address your concerns right away.

-More importantly, be proactive by addressing issues of stereotyping before Halloween, using it as an educational opportunity to discuss stereotyping, discrimination or cultural appropriation.
+Before Halloween, be proactive by addressing these issues in advance and use it as an educational opportunity to discuss stereotypes, bias and cultural appropriation.
 Many children and families don’t realize that their costume choices are potentially hurtful or offensive.
-For example, a child who is very interested in Native American stories or history may want to dress up like a Native American.
-This is an opportunity to discuss how Native American dress is not a costume, but an important part of their identity, unique to each different tribe with their own customs and ways of dress.
+For example, a child who may be interested in Native American stories and history wants to dress up as a Native American person.
+Consider it an opportunity to talk with them about how Native American dress is not a costume.
+Instead, it is an essential part of identity, unique to each different tribe with their own customs and ways of dress.

-Help children understand that Halloween costumes are only fun or funny when they don’t hurt or make fun of other people or perpetuate stereotypes.
-Other examples of discussion topics might include:
+Help children understand that Halloween costumes are only fun or funny when they don’t hurt or make fun of other people or spread stereotypes.
+Other examples of “teachable moment” classroom discussions can include:

-- discussing why blackface is offensive and its racist history
+- Why blackface is offensive and its history of racism.

 Discuss gendered messages in costumes